Sacramento, California: Music

 Tower Records was started and based in Sacramento until its closing.
 Classical music is widely available.
 The Sacramento Philharmonic Orchestra, the Sacramento Baroque Soloists, the Sacramento Choral Society & Orchestra, the Sacramento Youth Symphony, the Sacramento Master Singers, the Sacramento Children's Chorus, and the Camellia Symphony each present a full season of concerts.

 Each year, the city hosts the Sammies, the Sacramento Music Awards.
 Sacramento also has a reputation as a center for Dixieland jazz, because of the Sacramento Jazz Jubilee which was held every Memorial Day weekend until 2017.
 Events and performances are held in multiple locations throughout the city.
 Each year thousands of jazz fans from all over the world visit for this one weekend.

 A growing number of rock, hardcore, and metal bands hail from the Sacramento area, including Tesla, AS IS, Deftones, Papa Roach, Will Haven, Trash Talk, Dance Gavin Dance, A Lot Like Birds, Far, CAKE, !!!, Oleander and Steel Breeze; plus some other famous musicians like record producer and recording artist Charlie Peacock, Duane Leinan, Bob Stubbs of Social Distortion, and Craig Chaquico of Jefferson Starship.

 Sacramento is home to several music festivals throughout the year.
 Since 2012, Sacramento hosts the four-day Aftershock Festival at Discovery Park where acclaimed bands such as Evanescence, Kiss, and Muse perform for up to 160,000 visitors.
 Other notable music festivals include the country-based GoldenSky Festival and the soul and R&B-based Sol Blume festival.

 Scottish pop band Middle of the Road sang kindly of Sacramento in their 1972 European hit song "Sacramento".
 Experimental groups such as Hella, Death Grips, and Tera Melos also come out of Sacramento.

-Rappers C-Bo, Marvaless, Lunasicc, Mozzy, Hobo Johnson, and Chuuwee are among those native to the area.
+Notable rappers include C-Bo, Marvaless, Lunasicc, Mozzy, Hobo Johnson, Chuuwee, and X-Raided.